|

 the same signal, so that strace can be used as a wrapper process

-child relationship (signal stop notifications, getppid(2) value,
+child relationship (signal stop notifications, the getppid(2)

-unless -D is used.
+preserved unless -D is used.

-When using -p without a command, the exit status of strace is
+When using -p without a command, the exit status of strace is zero

-If strace is installed setuid to root then the invoking user will
+If strace is installed setuid to root, then the invoking user will

 be able to attach to and trace processes owned by any user.
 In

-addition setuid and setgid programs will be executed and traced
+addition, setuid and setgid programs will be executed and traced

-non-setuid version of strace for ordinary users to use.
+version of strace for ordinary users.

-Specifically, in addition to decoding native ABI, strace can
+from the one strace uses.
+Specifically, in addition to decoding

-decode the following ABIs on the following architectures:
+native ABI, strace can decode the following ABIs on the following

 ┌────────────────────┬─────────────────────────┐

-│ Architecture ABIs supported │
+│ Architecture │ ABIs supported │

 ├────────────────────┼─────────────────────────┤